fulcain/timer-app/readme.txt

 how does the app works:

+// timer

-enter an amount in what ever input you want and the app starts counting down
+- enter an amount in what ever input you want and the app starts counting down

-press start
+- press start

-app will make a sound when time is up
+- app will make a sound when time is up

-you can press reset button to reset the app
+- you can press reset button to reset the app

-hours maximum amount = 99
+- hours maximum amount = 99
-minutes maximum amount = 60
+- minutes maximum amount = 60
-seconds maximum amount = 60
+- seconds maximum amount = 60

+// stop watch

+- press start
+- you can pause/resume
+- set the current time
+- and restart to restart the app

+by double clicking X
 Installation:
 click on code and download zip